fermitron2048/pfd/sensors/README.md

 ## Main Sensors

 The Main Sensors provide the minimum parameters needed to run the PFD.
-However, the code currently uses the barometric pressure sensors from the OAT Baro sensor pack, so if you don't make one of those, you'll need to update the code to use the barometric pressure sensor on the Main Sensors for that.
+However, the code currently uses the barometric pressure sensors from the OAT Baro sensor pack, so if you don't make one of those, you'll need to update the code to use the barometric pressure sensor on the Main Sensors.
 The BME280 pressure sensor has higher noise than the BMP388, so I stopped using it.
 Anyway, here is a photo of my Main Sensors:

 ![Main Sensors](../images/IMG_3571.jpg)